 - In DC Nation, the apple of desire was passed around during the Olympics plot.
 Jesse Quick sees a world where her father's still alive.
 Donna Troy saw a world where she was reunited with her family, Titans and Terry Long.
 It is enough to shock Donna into realizing that she really wants to be with her living family and give up her dead children to Persephone's care so she can return to the Titans.

-- Pirates of the Caribbean: Apples are Barbossa's Trademark Favorite Food, and his inability to taste them as an undead pirate is the most important consequence to him for his theft of the cursed Aztec gold.
+- Pirates of the Caribbean: Apples are Barbossa's Trademark Favorite Food, and his inability to taste them as an undead pirate in the first film is the most important consequence to him for his theft of the cursed Aztec gold.
 He also keeps them on-hand at all times, to eat one as soon as he's free of the curse again, which allows Jack to mockingly eat one in front of him in order to goad him into making a deal.
 It's the temptation and the consequence all at once!
 When he finally returns from the dead at the end of Dead Man's Chest, naturally the first thing he does is to eat one.

 - Used in Pleasantville, where the male lead is offered an apple by his girlfriend in a film all about a fictional town's loss of innocence.